 “They are going to accelerate the impressive development that has marked the Institute’s recent history.”

 Established in 1999, the interdisciplinary Institute for Latino Studies (ILS) advances understanding of the fastest-growing and youngest population in the United States and in the U.S. Catholic Church and strengthens Notre Dame’s mission to prepare transformative leaders committed to building a future where Latinos thrive in the United States.

 Matovina, a professor in the Department of Theology, specializes in U.S. Catholic and U.S. Latino theology and religion.
-His most recent book, Latino Catholicism: Transformation in America’s Largest Church won five book awards.
+His most recent book, Latino Catholicism: Transformation in America’s Largest Church, won five book awards.
 Matovina has served as executive director of ILS since 2012.
-Prior to that, he spent 10 years as director of Notre Dame’s Cushwa Center for the Study of American Catholicism.
-Matovina has won two teaching awards at Notre Dame, including the Julian Samora Award which the La Alianza student organization confers on a faculty member whose research, teaching, and service advance knowledge and empowerment of Latino/a students and communities.
+Before that, he spent 10 years as director of Notre Dame’s Cushwa Center for the Study of American Catholicism.
+Matovina has won two teaching awards at Notre Dame, including the Julian Samora Award, which the La Alianza student organization confers on a faculty member whose research, teaching, and service advance knowledge and empowerment of Latino/a students and communities.

 “The mutual influence of Catholicism and Latinos in the United States is shaping not just the future of American Catholic life, but also the life of the nation,” Matovina said.
 “ILS has played a leading role in addressing the challenges and opportunities of these transformations, and I look forward to collaborating with Luis to further enhance the mission of the Institute and of Notre Dame.”

 The new leadership team plans to focus on recruiting faculty and developing new programs.
 A particular focus is a new Latino leadership program for students from all backgrounds who are interested in Latino issues, and creating an even stronger community of undergraduates and graduate students with interests in Latino studies.